Last Updated on July 9, 2026 by Daniel Globe

 Trinidad is renowned for its vibrant festivals and events that celebrate its rich cultural heritage.
 Carnival stands out as the most famous event on the island’s calendar, drawing thousands of visitors each year who come to witness its spectacular parades and lively street parties.
 However, Trinidad’s cultural calendar is filled with numerous other festivals that showcase its diverse traditions and artistic expressions.

-One notable event is Divali, the Hindu festival of lights celebrated in October or November.
+One notable event is Divali, the Hindu festival of lights celebrated in October or November, with the exact date shifting each year according to the lunar calendar.
 This festival symbolizes the victory of light over darkness and good over evil.
 During Divali, homes are adorned with oil lamps called diyas, and families come together to share traditional sweets and meals.

 Best Time for Outdoor Activities in Trinidad